 On your BTCPayServer dashboard, you can run native applications and customize web stores.
 Features such as add to cart, descriptions, item photos, etc. are all included.
 BTCPayServer also shows you all invoices so you can keep track of sales.
 Your sales will also appear in your node management software (likely Thunderhub) to keep track of sales.
 For a BTCPayServer native shop app, check out the short guide here.

 If you are already running a Shopify store or Woocommerce through WordPress, you can link up your BTCPayServer to your shop with a simple API key.
 Guides can be found on your BTCPayServer settings page or at How to accept Bitcoin in Shopify | BTCPay Server.

 And that’s about it.
-Three steps, and a little bit of setup at the beginning and you will have a fully sovereign lightning node backend and a great-looking customer-facing front end for your business.
+With three steps and a little bit of setup at the beginning, you will have a fully sovereign lightning node backend and a great-looking customer-facing front end for your business.
 If you have never used lightning before it may be a bit intimidating, but once you get the hang of it you will wonder how you ever survived without it.

 As always if there are any questions you have or would like a live demo of the platform or us to work with you to help set up your merchant services and lightning, we can be reached at firstname.lastname@example.org or on our discord server at https://voltage.cloud/discord.

 Spin up your first node today and start building with Voltage.